elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 Source: <https://javascript.info/object#literals-and-properties>

-### What is the delimitator that separates a key from the value in an Object?
+### What is the delimiter that separates a key from the value in an Object?

 <details>
   <summary><strong>View Answer:</strong></summary>